engineyard/services-docs/messaging-guidelines.md

 The purpose of this document is to:

-* Inform platform-service providers about the types of messages that they can use to communicate with Engine Yard Cloud users.
+* Inform Add-on partners about the types of messages that they can use to communicate with Engine Yard Cloud users.
 * Provide guidelines about how platform-service providers should write and use these messages.

 ### Table of contents